CRM Compliance for Sales Teams

-Help people use CRM to manage themselves.
-Train them on using the CRM to manage their own pipeline and build reports that are valuable to them that are going to make them more efficient and more successful.
-That also feeds into reports that might be used for management, but make sure that what they enter every day or every week is also to help them.
+Help people use CRM tools to manage themselves.
+Train them on using the CRM software to manage their own pipeline and build reports that are valuable to them that are going to make them more efficient and more successful.
+That also feeds into reports that might be used for management but make sure that what they enter every day or every week is also to help them.

 Tired of being the CRM compliance cop?
 Learn more about how Yesware can help.

 Hit your number every monthGet Yesware for free

 Works on Outlook or Gmail (+ many more integrations)

 Sales, deal management, and communication tips for your inbox